SibhatY/habit-tracker/README.md

 - React.js
 - Node.js
 - CSS
-- Planned: Python for backend API and MongoDB for database management
+- Planned: Node.js/Express for server backend and MongoDB for database management

 ## Installation
 To run Virtua locally, follow these steps: